qyber-black/Code-MRSNet/README.md

 ## Simulating Spectra

-To generate a simualted spectra dataset with the standard set of metabolites use
+To generate a simulated spectra dataset with the standard set of metabolites use
 ```
 ./mrsnet.py simulate --source lcmodel --sample random --noise_sigma 0.1 -n 10
 ```